tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 start wondering how to represent effects.
 That's where I am right now.
 So here's a catalog of different compilers I have looked at recently.

+TODO explain why I am about to jump into Cinder and what i am going to explain about effect representations. "going to talk about bitsets and ranges"

 ## Cinder

 We'll start with [Cinder][cinder], a Python JIT, because that's what I used to